skydoves/lazybones/README.md

 .onAny { } // the lambda will be invoked whenever the lifecycle state is changed.
 .on(On.Create) { } // we can set the lifecycle state manually as an attribute.
 ```
-#### Usage in not lifecycle-owner
+#### Declare on the non-lifecycle owner
-The `lifecycleAware` is an extension of `lifecycleOwner` so it can be used in not lifecycle-owner classes.
+The `lifecycleAware` is an extension of `lifecycleOwner` so it can be used on non- lifecycle-owner classes.
 ```kotlin
 class MainViewModel(lifecycleOwner: LifecycleOwner) : ViewModel() {